BillSeliger/RepData_PeerAssessment1/PA1_template.md

 setwd("C:/Users/rr046302/Documents/Bill's Stuff/Coursera/Reproducible Research/RepData_PeerAssessment1")
 ```

-Require several packages I will be using, set the scientific notation option, and read in the data from the local zipped file to the object activty, require the dplyr, ggplot2, and lattice packages, and, using the dplyr package, convert the activity object to a tbl class.
-I have echo-FALSE and warning=FALSE to suppress echo and warning just for this code chunk.
+I require several packages I will be using - dplyr, ggplot2, and lattice packages - and set the scientific notation option.
+I have echo=FALSE and warning=FALSE to suppress echo and warning just for this code chunk.

 ```r
 require("dplyr") ## dplyr is used for structuring the data for analysis